 - chopped fresh coriander- the perfect way to finish off a curry

 - Heat about a tablespoon of oil in a pan and add in the chopped onion, garlic and ginger.
 Give everything a good pinch of salt.
-Let everything saute and continue to cook until very soft and translucent and fragrant.
-This recipe only takes about 30 minutes and half of it is letting the onions, garlic and ginger cook.
-Don't rush this step.
-It really makes a difference to the depth of flavour.
-If the bottom of the pan starts to get some colour (see above photo) this is perfect and add flavour.
-We'll be scraping up those bits when we add the tomatoes.
+Let everything sauté and continue to cook until very soft, translucent and fragrant.

 - Once the onions, garlic and ginger are very soft you can add in the tomato paste, and spices.

-- Give everything a good stir to get the onions coated in the tomato puree and spices.
-This is where you add in the sugar and the soy sauce.
-Go easy on both.
-We can add more when the sauce has come together and we taste it.
-Better to under-do it here rather than overdo it.
+- Give everything a good stir to get the onions coated in the tomato purée and spices.
+Add in the brown sugar and soy sauce.

-- Now add in the tinned tomatoes and coconut milk.
+- Pour in the tinned tomatoes and coconut milk.
 Scrape up any brown bits from cooking the onions and garlic.
 Give everything a good whisk and taste.
 Add in anything you think it needs.
 I added in extra soy sauce and sugar, but you may want more curry powder or chili flakes.
-Either way, this curry sauce is so flexible that you really can add in extra of whatever you want.

 - Once you've got the sauce tasting just right, bring it up to a gentle simmer and add in the diced chicken.
 Cook for about 15 minutes, until the chicken is cooked through.
 Stir in the chopped coriander and squeeze in some lime juice.

 💡 Top tip